The Goal of Foster Care, Kinship Care, & Adoption

 is to provide a safe and nurturing home and environment for as long as is necessary.
 Whether the goal is to return home safely, live with kin, find a foster family, move into a permanent family through adoption, or make the transition into independent living, Foster Texas is licensed to facilitate.

-Foster Texas is licensed by the Texas Health and Human Services Commission to verify foster-adopt homes in order to place children who have been removed from their families by the Department because of abuse and neglect.
+Foster Texas is licensed by the Texas Health and Human Services Commission to verify foster or adoptive homes in order to place children who have been removed from their families by the Department of Family & Protective Services because of abuse and/or neglect.
 The fostering time frame can be as short as a few days to one year (or perhaps more), depending on the progress toward the permanent outcome.

 Kinship Foster Care